adshares/adshares-docs/protocol/definitions/def_data.rst

 ^^^^^^^^^^^^^^^^^^^^^
 A manifest describing the parameters of a :ref:`Campaign <protocol-definitions-campaign>` currently run by an :ref:`Advertiser <protocol-definitions-advertiser>`, e.g. time duration, target audience, pricing policy etc.

+From the technical perspective, :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` is an array of :ref:`Campaign Objects <protocol-campaign-object>`.

 .. _protocol-definitions-creativecontent: